 The USC Thornton Symphony and Wind Ensemble perform in the historic Bovard Auditorium, opened in 1921.
 Completely restored and renovated in 2003, Bovard is the largest performance space on campus (with 1,235 seats) and is filled with grandeur for performers and audiences alike.
 Bovard Auditorium is owned and operated by Trojan Event Services.
 Show on Map >

-Formerly a television soundstage, Carson Center features performances from the Jazz Studies, Studio/Jazz Guitar, and Popular Music programs, including student recitals, ensemble concerts, and showcase events.
-The new hall is also home of the weekly Popular Music Forum that has hosted luminaries ranging from Randy Newman to Chaka Kahn.
+Formerly a television soundstage, Carson Center features performances from the Jazz Studies, Studio Guitar, and Popular Music programs, including student recitals, ensemble concerts, and showcase events.
+The new hall is also the home of the weekly Popular Music Forum, which has hosted luminaries ranging from Randy Newman to Chaka Kahn.
+Show on Map >

 Joyce J. Cammilleri Hall